ARINZE-05/Supermarket-Sales-Analysis/README.md

   obsolete ones.
   - To retain customer satisfaction, they should be quality delivery service, availability of products when needed.
 Leveraging on this will boost your customer base and maximize profitability.
+  - Promote the use of Ewallet for convenient purposes and to speed up transaction processes.

   ## Conclusion
   With the supermarket facing profitability challenge.
 It is very essential to seek ways of increasing revenue by taking into consideration all the sales metrics highlighted above